Access Control (Authorization)

 $acl->isAllowed('guest', 'comment', 'add'); // false

-The same applies to a registered user, but he can also comment:
+The same applies to a registered user, but they can also comment:

 $acl->isAllowed('registered', 'article', 'view'); // true